 A recent Sonos app update led me to a fantastic discovery: Music Assistant!
-And it’s been a real blessing, especially for a problem we’ve had for a while.
+And it has been a true blessing, especially for a long-standing problem we had.

-Remember Sonos’s “auto sleep” function?
+Do you remember Sonos’s “auto sleep” feature?
 The one that, once activated, would turn off the music after a certain period?
 It was super convenient, especially for us parents who used it to help the kids fall asleep, particularly on those evenings when a little extra calm was needed.
 The problem?
 My better half sometimes forgot to set the timer, and the music would play all night!

-To increase the WAF (or HAF, as you prefer) I decided to take matters into my own hands.
-Since Music Assistant doesn’t have the auto sleep function, I rolled up my sleeves and created a custom automation.
-And I tried to make it even “smarter” than Sonos’s option, ensuring the music only turns off at the end of the current song.
-This way, there’s no risk of abrupt shutdowns in the middle of a track!
+To increase the WAF (or HAF, as you prefer), I decided to take matters into my own hands.
+Since Music Assistant doesn’t have an auto-sleep function, I rolled up my sleeves and created a custom automation.
+And I tried to make it even “smarter” than the Sonos option, ensuring that the music only turns off at the end of the currently playing song.
+This way, there’s no risk of abrupt cut-offs in the middle of a track!

 Here’s how it works: